flampouris/flampouris.github.io/_pages/experience.md

 </div>

-Connect with me to explore collaborations, discuss your climate challenges, or invite me to speak at your next event.
+[Connect](/contact) with me to explore collaborations, discuss your wether and climate challenges, or invite me to your next event.